p19pago/thesis-model/README.md

 **Wednesday, November 1st, 2023:** Further work on the model and implement its logic.

+### This is the second checkpoint.

 Having worked on the first steps of the model, the next task is implement the logic of the model.
 In brief, find how many columns are used on each dataset *[on both their CSV and XLS format(s)]* and classification to be assigned, for each column, on both datasets.

 Describing and taking notes on each dataset's contents, I realized each dataset, ought to be analyzed, one by one.

+**Sunday, November 12th, 2023:** Select which datasets should be split into training and testing sets.

 # Where can I find files?